hugsy/ropgadget-rs/README.md

 FLAGS:
     -h, --help        Prints help information
-        --no-color    Don't colorize the output (only applies for stdout) -u, --unique      Show unique gadget only
+        --no-color    Do not colorize the output (only applies for stdout) -u, --unique      Show unique gadget only
     -v                Increase verbosity (repeatable from 1 to 4) -V, --version     Prints version information